-- Sorbus aria Lutescens is one of the best Whitebeam trees available. - The whitebeam tree has foliage which emerges from purple shoots in the spring, soft and silvery-white.
+- Sorbus aria Lutescens is one of the best Whitebeam trees available.
+The whitebeam tree has foliage which - The whitebeam tree has foliage which emerges from purple shoots in the spring, soft and silvery-white.
 As the seasons progress the leaves harden to become a more distinct grey on the underside and green on the surface.
 The clusters of creamy white flowers appear in April and May, followed by bright orange-red fruit in the autumn time, when the leaves turn a golden brown before falling. - At maturity this small tree retains a rounded and compact shape, requires little maintenance and will thrive on all soils, including chalky ones.